shipth-is/cli/docs/game/status.md

 ## Description

-Shows the Game status.
-If --gameId is not provided it will look in the current directory.
+Shows the status of the current game.

 ## Help Output